You want to be healthy. You want to move and use your body.

 So . . . what is this?

-Though I’d prefer not to give this activity a name (I’ll share why), I call it “moving your own way” just because that’s the best description I could come up with.
-Basically, moving your own way is letting your body move however it wants to.
+Though I’d prefer not to give this activity a name (I’ll share why), I call it “moving meditation” just because that’s the best description I could come up with.
+Basically, it’s letting your body move however it wants to.

 Well, there’s a little more to it than that.

-For me, moving my own way connects to an affection for martial arts that’s lasted and evolved ever since I was put in Karate in the early ’90s.
-It also touches on my experience with related ideas, like chi, being present in the moment, meditation, inner peace…
+For me, moving meditation connects to an affection for martial arts that’s lasted and evolved ever since I was put in Karate in the early ’90s.
+It also touches on my experience with related ideas, like chi, being present in the moment, exercise, inner peace…

-This book is a collection of the jotted thoughts I’ve been rolling around as I’ve gradually begun moving my own way more and more over the past few years.
+This book is a collection of the jotted thoughts I’ve been rolling around as I’ve practiced moving meditation more and more over the past few years.
 I found preparing to make the experience public was a huge force for motivation—something I believe anyone can tap into and use, which I’ll share more about in the section, Going public as a motivation.

 My goal has not been to write a sequential book with long, flowing, fluffy chapters.
 Instead, I just want to give you my collection of simplified ideas, hoping each can stand on its own to provide good food for thought.

 Ultimately, this isn’t about me.
-It’s about you, your body, and finding joy in letting yourself move the completely unique way you’ve always most wanted to.
+It’s about you, your body, and finding joy and focus in letting yourself move the completely unique way you’ve always most wanted to.